square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 #### Adding new customers

-If you are running the application in `sandbox` environment, you may create test customers by clicking the _Add customer_ button from the _Select customer_ select drop-down.
+If you are running the application in `sandbox` environment, you may create test customers by clicking the _Add customer_ button from the _Select customer_ drop-down.

 You can click on _Reset now_ on the login page to delete customer data created by the application.